KeithWilliamsGMIT/Graph-Theory-Project/README.md

 Sources: *[Wikipedia](https://en.wikipedia.org/wiki/Graph_coloring)*

 #### Using graph theory to model this problem
+Before starting the design it's important to be aware of the type of data thats being handled and how this system will be used.
+Generally, timetabling systems are updated seldomly but read frequently.
+Also, the queries that will be run on the data must be kept in mind.

 Given the list of data given above that needs to be stored, it seems intuitive to make each bullet point a label in the graph and the data in the paragraphs properties of those nodes.
 Therefore there will be ten labels which are COLLEGE, CAMPUS, ROOM, DEPARTMENT, COURSE, MODULE, YEAR_GROUP, STUDENT_GROUP, LECTURER and CLASS.

 Then the problem emerges how to connect or relate these nodes to each other.
 This is less straight forward.
 When designing the graph I started with the college node and worked down to the class nodes as shown in the following diagram.